sanatcumar/QMX--Utils/README.md

 # QMX+ Utils

-send receive CAT commands and response through the AUX port
+send receive CAT commands and response through the AUX port using

+an Arduino nano